a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 Inline
 ++++++

-The default template type **Inline** let you directly edit the content of the fluid template inside the code mirror editor of the "Template content (fluid)" entry field.
+The default template type **Inline** let you directly edit the content of the Fluid template inside the code mirror editor of the "Template content (fluid)" entry field.

 .. image:: Images/template-inline.png